 Itoya

 Itoya is the most famous stationery shop in Ginza.
-Born as a tiny shop in 1904, it was renovated and reopened in 2015.
-It is now a department store with 10 floors all dedicated to stationery.
-It became famous for selling Japanese and international stationery.
-You’ll be amazed when you see all the cool items they have!
-Make sure to stop here and see what Itoya has to offer.
+Starting as a tiny shop in 1904, it was renovated and reopened in 2015.
+It is now a department store with 10 floors, and each of those floors is dedicated solely to stationery.
+It became famous for selling high-quality Japanese and international stationery.

 UNIQLO